Welcome to today's edition of the Rush 24-7 podcast.

 It's perfect.

-Anybody who says that Obama did not deserve, including he tries to act like he didn't deserve it, uh, which I don't believe for a moment.
+Anybody who says that Obama did not deserve, including he tries to act like he didn't deserve it, which I don't believe for a moment.

 I think he thinks he's entitled to this every year that he's president.

-But regarding anybody who says that he didn't deserve the award is mistaken.
+Anybody who says that he didn't deserve the award is mistaken.

 No one deserves this symbol of hoax and chains more than Barack Obama.

-To receive this award, just when the fraud known as Climate Gate is on parade in nearby Oslo is poetic justice.
+To receive this award, just when the fraud known as Climate Gate is on parade in nearby Oslo, is poetic justice.

 In fact, I think the Nobel Committee, I think one of the reasons they gave the award to Obama is to force him to go to Copenhagen.